 The potential environmental harm to the ecological values of the area arising from the construction, operation and decommissioning of the project including clearing, salvaging or removal of vegetation should be described, and the indirect effects on remaining vegetation should be discussed.
 Short-term and long-term effects should be considered with comment on whether the impacts are reversible or irreversible.

+Mitigation measures and/or offsets should be proposed for adverse impacts.
 Any departure from no net loss of ecological values should be described.

 The EIS should propose and describe in detail measures to be taken to avoid and minimise potential adverse impacts of the proposal on nature conservation and biodiversity values.
 Any potential net loss of environmental values should be identified and quantified.
 Environmental offsets should be described that would counterbalance the remaining loss of environmental values.
-Proposed environmental offsets should be consistent with the requirements set out in the specific-issue offset policies under the framework of the Queensland Government Environmental Offset Policy 2008.
+Proposed environmental offsets should be consistent with the requirements set out in the specific-issue offset policies under the framework of the Queensland Government Environmental Offset Policy (QGEOP) 2008.